BAMresearch/NFDI4IngModelValidationPlatform/docs/benchmarks/linear elasticity/plate-with-hole.md

 $$

 In order to solve the weak formulation, the finite-element method (FEM) can be used.
-This method discretized the domain $\Omega$ into so called finite elements that can for example be triangles or quadrilaterals in 2D.
-On these elements, ansatz functions are defined such that they are continous between elements.
+This method discretizes the domain $\Omega$ into so called finite elements that can for example be triangles or quadrilaterals in 2D.
+On these elements, ansatz functions are defined such that they are continous on the boundaries between elements.
 These functions form a basis for the solution space for an approximate solution $\boldsymbol{u}_h$ of the problem.

 ## Comparison of approximate solution with analytical solution